kpinkert/Andruino-Shutter-Timer/README.md

 This UCTRONICS feature can be used at the same time as the serial interface.
 And it can also be turned off completely to keep from getting compile errors.
 Just comment out the #define UCTRONICS line of code at the top of this file.

+ On my Laser sensor module, the output is HIGH when the the laser is off.
+And it is LOW when it senses the laser.
+ The original code was just the opposite.
+So if your implementation of this code acts weird, just swap the if/else code in the ISR.